tgourley/AWS-Visual-Configuration-App/Documentation/User.md

 **Feature 3**: Load Balancer Representation / Secondary Service
 - The icon indicated in the picture represents a load balancer.
 In future iterations, it may be used as a general icon for a service type that touches multiple other services, also known as a secondary service.

-**Feature 4**: EC2 Representation / Primary Service / Currently Focused Indication
+**Feature 4**: EC2 Representation / Primary Service
 - The icon indicated in the picture represents an EC2 instance.
 In future iterations, it may be used as a general icon for a primary service type.

-This particular EC2 also shows what an object looks like when it is "focused."
+**Feature 5**: Logout Button
+- This button returns a user to the primary login screen.

+**Feature 6**: Settings Button
+- This button takes a user to the settings menu, detailed below under the heading "Settings Menu."

-**Feature 5**: Zoom-In / Zoom-Out
+**Feature 7**: Zoom-In / Zoom-Out
 - These buttons can be clicked to zoom in and out on the visualizatin menu.
 They are detailed a bit further below under the "Zoom-In - Zoom-Out" heading.

-**Feature 6**: Logout Button
-- This button returns a user to the primary login screen.

-**Feature 7**: Settings Button
-- This button takes a user to the settings menu, detailed below under the heading "Settings Menu."

 **Feature 8**: Refresh Button
 - This button allows a user to refresh their active connection to AWS.
 If a change is made using the Amazon Dashboard, you can click this to see relevant changes reflected.
 Additionally, after making changes in the Settings Menu, you can click this to see the changes.